winstxnhdw/Auto-IdleRPG/README.md

 3. Input your adventure number (e.g. 8)

-4. Input the number of hours the specified adventure will take (e.g. 8)
+4. Specify whether you have used a time booster (e.g. y)

 5. Pull your discord server to focus and click on the chat box, all within 5 seconds.